 Does this certification expire?
 Every year on the anniversary of a firm's certification as a DBE, an affidavit must be provided by the firm's owner(s) to a person authorized by State law to administer oaths or an unsworn declaration executed under penalty of perjury of the laws of the United States.
 The affidavit will certify (in details specified on the program homepage) that the firm is still eligible to be certified as a DBE.

 Are there multiple agencies that offer this certification in the state?
-The Alaska Unified Certification Program specifies that all applications to be certified as a DBE must be made to the Alaska Civil Rights Office.
+While the Alaska Unified Certification Program (UCP) has multiple participating members, applications are made to the Alaska Department of Transportation and Public Facilities (ADOT&PF) Civil Rights Office (CRO).